CraigStuntz/CraigStuntz.github.io/posts/2020-03-09-equality-is-hard.markdown

-Brandon Bloom provided a link to the paper ["The Left Hand of Equals"](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/45576.pdf) which "takes a reflexive journey through fifty years of identity and equality in object-oriented languages, and ends somewhere we did not expect: a “left-handed” equality relying on trust and grace.
+Brandon Bloom provided a link to the paper ["The Left Hand of Equals"](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/45576.pdf) which "takes a reflexive journey through fifty years of identity and equality in object-oriented languages, and ends somewhere we did not expect: a 'left-handed' equality relying on trust and grace."

 [^cache]: This is [probably attributable to Phil Karlson](https://skeptics.stackexchange.com/questions/19836/has-phil-karlton-ever-said-there-are-only-two-hard-things-in-computer-science)